aejensen/computing-biostat-ucph/README.md

 This is very convenient and highly recommended as you then don't need to specifially loading this software when submitting job to the scheduler further on.

+### Network drives

+When you log on to the servers you be at at your home drive `~`.
+From there you have access to

+* `~/ucph/hdir`: your personal (SAMBA) drive (previously P-drive).
+This is be accessible across all platforms (Windows, macOS, linux).
+* `~/ucph/groupdir`: common (SAMBA) drives shared across the section (SUN-IFSV-BioStat) and the department (SUN-IFSV-ALLE) - previously O/Q-drives.
+* `/projects/biostat01/people/abc1234`: an NFS drive only available only the servers.

+If you're *not* a Windows user, I sugges that you put all your files under `/projects/biostat01/people/abc1234`.
+If you're a macOS user the exists a solution where you can also mount the `/projects` using `sshfs`.

+All these drive have a standard KU backup policy.

 ### R packages